artrivas/I2-HOFI/README.md

 Ensure you have Python 3.9+ installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).

 ### Virtual Environment Setup (Recommended)
 For setting up a virtual environment, we recommend using [Anaconda](https://www.anaconda.com/download) to manage dependencies efficiently.
 Anaconda simplifies the process of creating isolated environments through `conda` and ensures compatibility across packages.
+To get started, run the following commands in your console:

 ```bash
 # Create a new Conda environment with other basic packages from anaconda channel